 Wake County taxpayers can search and view property details, research comparable sales, and submit appeals online using the navigation menu or Quick Link buttons.

 Use this option to review a summary of your property record.
 We recommend that you review the record for errors.
 Check to be sure your heated area, bathroom count, and other details are accurate.

 Use this option to review appraised values, property records, and sale prices of residential and commercial property.

-The deadline to file an appeal to the Board of Equalization for tax year 2018 is Apr 18, 2018.
-If you have received a Notice of Appraised Value dated after Apr 18, 2018, you may contact the Wake County Revenue Department for information on how to appeal the value.
+The deadline to file an appeal to the Board of Equalization for tax year 2020 is May 28, 2020.
+If you have received a Notice of Appraised Value dated after May 28, 2020, you may contact the Wake County Department of Tax Administration for information on how to appeal the value.
 If you have received a decision letter for a Board of Equalization appeal and wish to file an appeal to the North Carolina Property Tax Commission, please follow the instructions contained in the letter.
-For all other property owners, the next window to appeal your value will open Jan 2, 2019.
+For all other property owners, the next window to appeal your value will open Jan 2, 2021.